blog-banner-image

 • Charles Manson, leader of the “Manson Family” cult and mastermind behind the 1969 murders at the home of Sharon Tate, was diagnosed with antisocial personality disorder.

 Still, mental illness in prison populations and among criminals continues to be an issue in the United States today.
-In order to decrease prison recidivism and rates of violent crime, it’s essential that rehabilitative services and mental illness treatments be improved in this dangerous yet vulnerable population.
+To decrease prison recidivism and rates of violent crime, rehabilitative services and mental illness treatments must be improved in this dangerous yet vulnerable population.

 Chief Content Strategist